STARTING YOUR OWN BUSINESS

 Budgeting is important for looking both back and forward.

-First, it helps you track and assess how you have performed over the last year.
+First, it helps you track and assess how your business has performed over the last year.

 Having a business budget in place can help you: